Dates & Prices

 Holiday Highlights

-- Led by local expert Michael de Courcy Williams, who knows the area better than anyone and is the best person to help you see False Apollo in all its finery!
+• Led by local expert & naturalist Michael de Courcy Williams, who knows the area better than anyone and is the best person to help you see False Apollo & learn about the ecology & threats this rare & beautiful species faces

 Join us in Greece for the stunning and rare False Apollo plus lots of other great spring butterflies!